mfussenegger/nlua/README.md

 ## Motivation

-- It let's you use Neovim as Lua interpreter for [luarocks].
+- It lets you use Neovim as Lua interpreter for [luarocks].
 This in turn allows you to run tools like [busted] to test Neovim plugins.

 - It allows tools like [local-lua-debugger-vscode] to use the Neovim Lua.
 Enabling debugging of busted test cases for Neovim plugins.